henry-spanka/freeathome-api/README.md

 Busch-Jaeger free@home API to control actuators.

 # Description
-This API exposes a websocket API which can be used to receive and set state changes of free@home actuators.
+This API exposes a websocket and HTTP API which can be used to receive and set state changes of free@home actuators.
 It requires a System Access Point with version 2.3.0 or higher.

 # Features